 MASTG-KNOW-0036: Shared Preferences

-The SharedPreferences API is commonly used to permanently save small collections of key-value pairs.
+The SharedPreferences API is commonly used to persist small collections of key-value pairs in the app's sandbox storage.

 Consider the following example: